 \subsection{Two secondary index invariants for positive scalar curvature metrics}

 The \emph{space of metrics of positive scalar curvature} $\Riem^+ (M)$ on a closed spin manifold $M$ of dimension $d$ has attracted the attention of homotopically minded geometric topologists.
 One tool for its study comes from index theory.
-Given any Riemannian metric $g$ on $M$, one can consider the Atiyah-Singer-Dirac operator $\Dir_g$, an odd, $\Cl^{d,0}$-linear and symmetric elliptic operator that acts on the space $H=L^2 (M ; \spinor_M)$ of sections of the real spinor bundle $\spinor_M \to M$.
+Given any Riemannian metric $g$ on $M$, one can consider the Atiyah-Singer-Dirac operator $\Dir_g$, which is an odd, $\Cl^{d,0}$-linear and symmetric elliptic operator that acts on the space $H=L^2 (M ; \spinor_M)$ of sections of the real spinor bundle $\spinor_M \to M$.
 Thus it yields a point in $\Fred^{d,0}(H)$, the space of self-adjoint odd $\Cl^{d,0}$-linear Fredholm operators.
 By a classical result of Atiyah-Singer and Karoubi, $\Fred^{d,0}(H)$ represents the real $K$-theory functor $\KO^{-d}$, and thus we get an index $\ind_{d,0} (\Dir_g) \in \KO^{-d}(*)$.
 If $g$ has positive scalar curvature, then $\ind_{d,0} \Dir_g=0$: the well-known argument using the Schr\"odinger-Lichnerowicz formula proves that $\Dir_g$ is invertible, which shows that at first glance, the index does not convey any information.
 There are, however, useful \emph{secondary} index-theoretic invariants that one can attach not to single metric of positive scalar curvature, but to a \emph{pair} $(g_{-1},g_1)$ of such.
 There are two constructions of such invariants.
-What they have in common is that one starts by considering the family $g_t= \frac{1-t}{2} g_{-1}+\frac{1+t}{2}g_1$ of metrics, parametrized by $[-1,1]$ (of course, and this is the point, the metric $g_t$ typically does not have positive scalar curvature).
+What they have in common is that one starts by considering the family $g_t= \frac{1-t}{2} g_{-1}+\frac{1+t}{2}g_1$ of metrics, parametrized by $[-1,1]$.
+Of course, and this is the point, the metric $g_t$ typically does not have positive scalar curvature.

-The \emph{first construction} considers the path $\Dir_{g_t}$ in the space $\Fred^{d,0}(H)$ (in this introduction, we are glossing over the detail that $\spinor_M$ and hence $H$ depends on $g$).
+For the \emph{first construction}, we consider the path $\Dir_{g_t}$ in the space $\Fred^{d,0}(H)$ (in this introduction, we are glossing over the detail that $\spinor_M$ and hence $H$ depends on $g$).
 This path begins and ends at an invertible operator, since $g_{\pm 1}$ has positive scalar curvature.
-As the space of invertible operators is contractible (Kuiper' theorem), the path contains the homotopical information of a point in the loop space $\Omega \Fred^{d,0}$.
+As the space of invertible operators is contractible (Kuiper's theorem), the path contains the homotopical information of a point in the loop space $\Omega \Fred^{d,0}$.
 This space represents the functor $\KO^{-d-1}$, and in this way we obtain the first version of the \emph{index difference} $\inddiffH (g_{-1},g_1) \in \KO^{-d-1}(*)$.
 This viewpoint was introduced by Hitchin \cite{Hit}.